Ex-head of Michigan marijuana panel pleads guilty to bribery

 Johnson's plea agreement states that he must provide investigators with information about “any and all criminal activity of which he is aware” and testify in court or to a grand jury if necessary.
 That provision isn't limited to his work on the marijuana board.

-“We may or may not bring future charges in this case,” U.S. Attorney Mark Totten told reporters outside court.
+“We may or may not bring future charges in this case,” U.S. Attorney Mark Totten told reporters.
 “What I can say is that the investigation and prosecution of public corruption is a priority for our office.
 We will follow it wherever we find it.”

 Prosecutors agreed not to bring charges against Johnson's wife, Janice.
 Dalaly said Rick Johnson told him to hire her to work on license applications.